With striking of Black juror, Floyd activists see racism

 Floyd was declared dead last May after Chauvin, who is white, pressed his knee against the Black man’s neck for around nine minutes while he was face-down on the ground and handcuffed.
 Floyd pleaded for air several times and eventually grew still.

-But local activists like Armstrong say that police brutality was rampant long before Floyd ‘s death.
+But local activists like Levy Armstrong say that police brutality was rampant long before Floyd ‘s death.

 Juror 76 — they are being referred to in court only by number to protect anonymity — said Minneapolis police would “ride through the neighborhood with ‘Another One Bites the Dust’” after a local person was shot or arrested.